openstate/wordpress/README.md

   ```
   /var/lib/docker/containers/dbeed771e6b44017b84c944fd0845679f682269df812046c2f3e4d97185a9312/dbeed771e6b44017b84c944fd0845679f682269df812046c2f3e4d97185a9312-json.log

-NOTE NORMALLY YOU JUST UPDATE WORDPRESS VIA ITS WEBINTERFACE mu.openstate.eu/wp-admin INSTEAD OF USING ALL THE STEPS BELOW
+NOTE NORMALLY YOU JUST UPDATE WORDPRESS VIA ITS WEBINTERFACE mu.openstate.eu/wp-admin INSTEAD OF USING ALL THE STEPS BELOW.
+These steps are required though if you want to change `wp-config.php`.
 - Update WordPress version using Docker, first change the WordPress version in `Dockerfile_app`:
   ```
   docker-compose build app